Different Types of Forests in India

 Nature is an essential gift to humanity.
 The United Nations General Assembly chose March 21 as the International Day of Forests or World Forest Day to preserve this gift.
 This day is celebrated to remind every human of the importance of forests and raise awareness towards their restoration and safeguarding.

-Even though this idea has been there since 1971, the event was first globally celebrated in 2012.
-The UN encourages all countries to put in efforts to conserve all types of trees and forests on local, national and international levels.
+Even though this idea has existed since 1971, the event was first globally celebrated in 2012.
+The UN encourages all countries to try to conserve all types of trees and forests on local, national and international levels.
 The United Nations Forum on Forests and the Food and Agriculture Organization of the United Nations are the main organizers of this event.

 Forestry in India

-Forestry is an essential part of Indian society, and it has played a significant role in rural areas since ancient times.
+Forestry is an essential part of Indian society and has played a significant role in rural areas since ancient times.
 India is considered among the top ten countries in forest coverage.
-The Forest Department works tirelessly by disease controlling, protecting forests against wildfires, deforestation etc., to maintain these forests.
+The Forest Department works tirelessly by disease controlling, protecting forests against wildfires, deforestation, etc., to maintain these forests.
 Mizoram has the most forest cover in percentage while Haryana has the lowest.

 Type of least montane forests in India